theobald-software/kb.theobald-software.github.io/content/_yunio/networking.md

 Examples:
 - Caller, yunIO and SAP run on-premises.
-- Caller, yunIO and SAP run in same cloud environment.
+- Caller, yunIO and SAP run in the same cloud environment.

 ### Different Networks